 battleface

-Annual Multi-Trip Plan
+Annual

-Travel confidently with comprehensive cover.
+Travel confidently year-round with comprehensive multi-trip cover from battleface.

-Cancellation cover applies if you have booked a trip to take place within the period of insurance, but you are forced to cancel your travel plans because of changes in circumstances, beyond your control, and of which you were unaware at the time you booked the trip.
+Cancellation cover applies if you have booked a trip to take place within the period of insurance, but you are forced to cancel your travel plans because of changes in circumstances beyond your control and of which you were unaware at the time you booked the trip.

 Covers up to £5000 per person per trip.